Round-Lobed Hepatica – Anemone americana

 Description

-Appearance: Verbena hastata is a herbaceous perennial known for its spikes of small, tubular, blue to purple flowers.
+Appearance: Achillea millefolium is a herbaceous perennial known for its feathery, finely divided leaves and flat-topped clusters of small flowers.

-Flowers: It produces spikes of small, tubular, blue to purple flowers.
+Flowers: The plant produces flat-topped clusters of small, white to pinkish flowers.

-Habitat: It is commonly found in wet meadows and along stream banks.
+Habitat: It is commonly found in a variety of habitats, including meadows, roadsides, and disturbed areas.

-Distribution: Blue vervain is native to North America.
+Distribution: Common yarrow is native to Eurasia but has become naturalized in North America.

 Occurrence